Fighting for America’s Hardworking Families

-Nancy Pelosi is the Democratic Leader of the U.S. House of Representatives for the 114th Congress.
-As the top Democrat in the House, Pelosi is fighting for bigger paychecks and better infrastructure for working families across America.
+Nancy Pelosi is the Democratic Leader of the U.S. House of Representatives for the 115th Congress.
+As the top Democrat in the House, Pelosi is fighting to address the needs of working families and protect America from the dangerous agenda of Donald Trump and Paul Ryan.

 Working with President Obama, Pelosi led Congress in one of the most successful legislative sessions in decades.
 Among her major accomplishments as Speaker of the House, Pelosi passed: historic health insurance reform legislation which established a Patients’ Bill of Rights and is providing coverage for more than 20 million previously uninsured Americans; the American Recovery and Reinvestment Act, which created and saved millions of American jobs; strong Wall Street reforms to rein in big banks and protect consumers; and key investments in higher education through the Student Aid and Fiscal Responsibility Act, which expands educational opportunities and reforms the financial aid system to save billions of taxpayers’ dollars.